 This cultural space opens its doors again to citizens, to artists and cultural managers, becoming an inclusive and participatory theater.

-In 1879, President Ignacio de Veintimilla ordered the construction of the “National Theater”, which would later be named after the hero of Pichincha, Mariscal Sucre.
-Veintimilla’s order was, in reality, the exclusive request of his niece Marietta, an important voice in Quito politics and society, who replaced his uncle as president when he travelled outside the country.
+In 1879, President Ignacio de Veintimilla ordered the construction of the “National Theater”, which would later be named after the hero of Pichincha, Mariscal Antonio José de Sucre.
+Veintimilla’s order was, in reality, the request of his niece Marietta, an important voice in Quito politics and society, who replaced his uncle as president when he travelled outside the country.
 She is remembered as the woman with the most power in Ecuadorian history.
 The building was constructed under the design by German architect Francisco Schmit and was inaugurated on November 25, 1886 with a musical presentation by the French pianist Captain Voyer, accompanied by the National Orchestra.

 VARIEDADES ERNESTO ALBÁN THEATER